arvindshekar07/Advance-lane-finding/Readme.md

 You can  check out the video that undergoes this pipeline to detect the lane lines.
 Here's a [link to my video result](./project_video_result.mp4)

+###Considerations , Issues ,Problem and Future Enhancement

+The sample vidoe is a very good example to find the lanes.
+Though this experment would have had a bad result in case the there was high traffic such as i urban area.
+I one case my pipeline did perforem well where there was sudden shadow and the lane line are barely visible.

+I feel that in such cases a few extra points can be interpolated so that the lane prediction is not off only in such exteme cases.

+As an enhancement I would like to implement senario based image brightness correction .
+Also I feel that that the bounding box for searching the lanes can be made shorter so as to detect accurate lane markings.